-- Residents of congregate care facilities including Long Term Care, Assisted Living, and group homes - Home care clients - Group home and shelter workers - First responders including firefighters - Workers involved in COVID-19 enforcement including police officers, peace officers, bylaw officers, environmental health officers, and fish and wildlife officers - Correctional facility staff in provincial / federal facilities.
+- Adults 65 years of age and older - Those who live with someone aged 65 and older - Residents of the Calgary Zone - Anyone currently required to leave their home for work - Healthcare workers\ - Group home, disability support and shelter workers - Workers involved in COVID-19 enforcement including police officers, peace officers, bylaw officers, environmental health officers, and fish and wildlife officers - Correctional facility staff in provincial / federal facilities.

-\\Health care workers include anyone who works in the following settings or provides the following services:
+\Health care workers include anyone who works in the following settings or provides the following services:

-- AHS or Covenant Facility in which patient care is provided

-- Home Care

-- Primary Care

-- Diagnostic imaging or Laboratory Clinics

-- Medical Specialty Clinics

-- Continuing Care and Licensed Supportive Living Sites

-- EMS and Medical First Responders

-- Pharmacies (Pharmacists and Pharmacy Technicians)
+- AHS or Covenant Facility in which patient care is provided - Home Care - Primary Care - Diagnostic imaging or Laboratory Clinics - Medical Specialty Clinics - Continuing Care and Licensed Supportive Living Sites - EMS and First Responders (including Firefighters) - Pharmacies (Pharmacists and Pharmacy Technicians)

-Note that in addition to the above criteria, outreach testing is occurring for other populations at high risk of community transmission and severe outcomes.
+In addition to the above criteria, testing is recommended for other populations at high risk of community transmission and severe outcomes.
+This includes: